DavidBroz/TrainingGameDocs/content/Tetris.md

 ---
 title: Tetris
 ---
-We are making a basic a Tetris game.
+We are making a basic Tetris game.
 Blocks fall down, if they complete the row, they disappear.

 ## Terminology
 These are the terms used in the documentation that need some clarification.